Kevin Kelly (editor)

-Kevin Kelly (born 1952) is the founding executive editor of Wired magazine, and a former editor/publisher of the Whole Earth Review.
+Kevin Kelly (born 1952) is the founding executive editor of Wired magazine and a former editor and publisher of the Whole Earth Review.
 He has also been a writer, photographer, conservationist, and student of Asian and digital culture.

 Life

-Kelly was born in Pennsylvania in 1952, and graduated from Westfield High School, Westfield, New Jersey, in 1970.
+Kelly was born in Pennsylvania, United States, in 1952, and graduated from Westfield High School, Westfield, New Jersey, in 1970.
 Through his father, an executive for Time who used systems analysis in his work, Kelly developed an early interest in cybernetics.
 He attended the University of Rhode Island for one year, studying geology.

 Kelly has traveled extensively, backpacking in Asia.
 While travelling in the Middle East, he had a conversion experience and became a born-again Christian.
 He was raised Catholic.

 He lives in Pacifica, California, a small coastal town just south of San Francisco.
 He is married to the biochemist Gia-Miin Fuh and has three children: Kaileen, Ting, and Tywen.
-He regrets not having a fourth child.

 Among Kelly's personal involvements is a campaign to make a full inventory of all living species on earth, an effort also known as the Linnaean enterprise.
 He is also sequencing his genome and co-organizes the Bay Area Quantified Self Meetup Group.

 Career

 Kelly began contributing freelance articles to CoEvolution Quarterly in 1980, while living in Athens, Georgia.
-Around this time he was also editing his own start-up magazine called Walking Journal, and working in an epidemiology laboratory to support himself.
+Around this time, he was also editing his own start-up magazine called Walking Journal, and working in an epidemiology laboratory to support himself.

 He was hired in 1983 by Whole Earth founder Stewart Brand to edit some of the later editions of the Whole Earth Catalog, the Whole Earth Review, and Signal.
 With Brand, Kelly helped found the WELL, an influential virtual community.
 As director of the Point Foundation, he co-sponsored the first Hackers Conference in 1984.